sahilrajput03/sahilrajput03/learn-stocks.md

 - Volume traded today is too much or too low?
 How to know?
 Ans. by comparing it to avg. shares a day **(from stats of last three months)**:

+*We see high volume to support out price movement predictment accurately.*

 ![image](https://user-images.githubusercontent.com/31458531/189544370-2ae98de4-807f-4cb2-8a05-2c9f80ded473.png